 During my stay, we visited several Taijiquan competitions.
 I won a Silver medal at the August 2010 Yiyuan Chen style competition for the Chen style Taijiquan Practical Method – First road (Yilu).

 In 2011, I returned to Daqingshan to be part of the first Hong Junsheng Taijiquan International conference and competition.
-The conference was attended by all surviving disciples of grandmaster Hong Junsheng, and by many masters from other Taijiquan styles, Bagua styles and Xingyi styles.
-I was able to push hands with various disciple of Master Hong Junsheng.
+The conference was attended by all surviving disciples of Grandmaster Hong Junsheng, and by many masters from other Taijiquan styles, Bagua styles and Xingyi styles.
+I was able to push hands with various disciples of Grandmaster Hong Junsheng.

 In 2012, I organised the first Australian visit of Master Chen Zhonghua, with workshops and private group sessions held in Sydney and Canberra.

 In 2013, I am organising the Sydney visit of Master Chen Zhonghua and became the first Australian disciple of the Chen style Taijiquan Practical Method in Australia at a ceremony during the Perth workshop.